 The governing body has a discipline committee which is made up of between three and five members.
 This committee considers any exclusion appeals on behalf of the governors.

 When an appeals panel meets to consider an exclusion, they consider the circumstances in which the child was excluded, consider any representation by parents and the LA, and consider whether the child should be reinstated.

 The school will take very seriously misuse of any substances such as glue, other solvents, or alcohol.
 The parents or guardians of any child involved will always be notified.
 Any child who deliberately brings substances into school for the purpose of misuse will be punished by a fixed-term exclusion.
-If the offence is repeated, the child will be permanently excluded, and the police and social services will be informed.
+If the offence is repeated, the child will be permanently excluded.
+The school has a responsibility to inform the police and/or social services in the event of serious misuse.

 If any child is found to be suffering from the effects of alcohol or other substances, arrangements will be made for that child to be taken home.

 It is forbidden for anyone, adult or child, to bring onto the school premises illegal drugs.
 Any child who is found to have brought to school any type of illegal substance will be punished by a temporary exclusion.
 The child will not be readmitted to the school until a parent or guardian of the child has visited the school and discussed the seriousness of the incident with the head teacher.
 If the offence is repeated the child will be permanently excluded.

 If a child is found to have deliberately brought illegal substances into school, and is found to be distributing these to other pupils for money, the child will be permanently excluded from the school.
 The police and social services will also be informed.

 The school keeps a variety of records concerning incidents of misbehaviour.
 The head teacher records those incidents where a child is sent to her on account of serious bad behaviour.
 We also keep a record of any serious incidents that occur at break or lunchtimes: lunchtime supervisors give written details of any incident in the incidents book.